 - Coinsurance is calculated from the Allowable Amount, which is subject to any stated Benefit maximum. - Charges above the Allowable Amount do not count towards the Out-of-Pocket Maximum, and are your responsibility for payment to the provider.
-This out-of-pocket expense can be significant. - Some Benefits from Non-Participating Providers have the Allowable Amount or Benefit maximum listed in the Benefits chart as a specific dollar (\$) amount.
-You are responsible for any charges above the Allowable Amount or Benefit maximum, whether or not an amount is listed in the Benefits chart.
+This out-of-pocket expense can be significant. - Some Benefits from Non-Participating Providers have the Allowable Amount listed in the Benefits chart as a specific dollar (\$) amount.
+You are responsible for any charges above the Allowable Amount, whether or not an amount is listed in the Benefits chart.